CoghettoR/MizFondam/LISEZMOI.md

 "Mizar is in a box: a Raspberry PI for checking elementary calculations"

-# Author
+# Auteur
-Roland Coghetto - roland.coghetto@cafr-msa2p.be - "cafr msa2p" asbl, Belgium
+Roland Coghetto - roland.coghetto@cafr-msa2p.be - "cafr msa2p" asbl, Belgique.

 # Licence